 The BMS Champion Times student newspaper was started in the fall of 2017, thanks to the initiative of a few middle school students.
 There will be an informational meeting in September.
 Interested student journalists are asked to fill out an application and write a sample newspaper article.
 A maximum of 15 students will be chosen to plan, write, organize and print the newspaper with the help of advisor, Ms. Paskey.
 Meetings are held once a week during homeroom; students are not expected to stay after school unless they choose to help with printing.
-The newspaper was printed bi-monthly in 2017-2018.
+Enjoy the latest edition of the Champion Way Times.

 The Principal's Cabinet is a student group comprised of one representative from each homeroom who meet with the principal during a homeroom period each month.
 Representatives are selected by peers in their homeroom on a semester basis in order to provide opportunities for multiple students to serve as a liaison to the cabinet.
 Each month, homerooms will be presented with a school topic to discuss, and the representatives will convey their homeroom's ideas at the cabinet meeting.
 This student group serves to provide another way for student input on school issues as well as serve as a learning experience for representative and shared leadership.